bugsnag/bugsnag-php/ARCHITECTURE.md

 This library provides an extended version of the base Bugsnag-PHP library customized for the [Symfony PHP framework](symfony.com).

 ### Dependency Management
 The libary is bundled for inclusion in the Symfony app framework through the `RegisterBundle` function used for adding Symfony extensions as laid out [here](https://symfony.com/doc/current/bundles.html).
-It utilises the `DependencyInjection` folder to set up the extension through the `Configuration.php` file to define the necessary default configuration options, drawing the rest from the apps `config.yml`.
+It utilises the `DependencyInjection` folder to set up the extension through the `Configuration.php` file to define the necessary default configuration options, drawing the rest from the app's `config.yml`.
 This configuration is then read in and processed by the `BugsnagExtension.php` file, and the arguments are set on the container.

 To build the client when requested, the `Configuration.php` defines a factory for the framework to use,  `ClientFactory.php`.
 This factory wraps the creation methods for the `client` object and ensures that the client is configured correctly to get information from the framework and respond to events.
 The `ClientFactory` configuration can be found in the Bugsnag service definition in `Resources/services.yml`.